 The Date and Time Procedures to be Performed by the Principal Investigator (See "III.
-Instructions for Prospective Procedures to be Performed by the Research Institution Start of Call for Proposals: Friday, March 18, 2022 Procedures to be completed, if the need arises (1) The Research Institution obtains an ID and Password for e-Rad from the person in charge of the operation of e-Rad (This does not apply if the research institution already obtained them.)
+Instructions for Prospective Applicants") Procedures to be Performed by the Research Institution Start of Call for Proposals: Thursday, January 12, 2023 1)Preparing the Application Investigators should access the Electronic Application System using the ID and the e-Rad Password which has been provided by the research institution and preparing the application.
+Procedures to be completed, if the need arises (1) The Research Institution obtains an ID and Password for e-Rad from the person in charge of the operation of e-Rad (This does not apply if the research institution already obtained them.)
 The issue of the ID and the Password takes about 2 weeks.
 2) Registration of the Researcher Information in e-Rad and other matters.
 3) Research institutions issue an ID and password to the Principal Investigators.
 (This does not apply if the researcher already obtained an ID and a password.)
-4) The researchers who belong to the Institutions give a consent to become the Co-Investigator.
-5) Submission of the "Self-assessment Checklist on the Implementation of the System", based on the "Guidelines on the Management and Audit of Public Research Funds at Research Institutions". • Submission of the "Checklist Pertaining to the Current Status" based on "Guidelines for Responding to Misconduct in Research" If both Checklists have been submitted separately after April 2021, there is no need for resubmission.
-Wednesday, May 18 (to be strictly observed) Deadline for submission: 6) Submission (Sending) of the Application Documents 4:30 pm on Wednesday, May 18 (to be strictly observed)
+2) Participation process of the Co-Investigator-to-be joining as Institutions give a consent to become the Co-Investigator. a project member 3)Submission (Sending) of the Application Documents The Principal Investigator should submit (send) the application documents to the research institution he/she belongs to, by the deadline decided the research institution.
+5) Submission of the "Self-assessment Checklist on the Implementation of the System", based on the "Guidelines on the Management and Audit of Public Research Funds at Research Institutions". • Submission of the "Checklist Pertaining to the Current Status" based on "Guidelines for Responding to Misconduct in Research" If both Checklists have been submitted separately after April 2022, there is no need for resubmission.
+Deadline for submission: Wednesday, March 15 (to be strictly observed) Deadline for submission: 6) Submission (Sending) of the Application Documents 4:30 pm on Wednesday, March 15 (to be strictly observed)